luslab/luslab.github.io/_docs/nextflow/how_to_build_a_pipeline.md

+---
-# How to build a Nextflow pipeline?
+title: How to build a Nextflow pipeline?
+category: Nextflow
+order: 2
+---

 ...